 Ask any employee what the benchmarks of a good leader are and you’ll probably wind up with a handful of clichés, some standard characteristics and a few “outside the box” traits.
 Everything from exceptional communication skills to being brutally honest for the sake of the employee’s progress fall in line with being a followable leader.

-Leaders with great character earn the respect of their peers.
-Maybe that’s a cliché to some, but the hidden advantages of great character for leaders is the ability to be trusted through thick and thin.
-Employees respond better to praise, pressure and criticism from their superiors when they have the utmost respect for them to begin with.
+Leaders with strong character earn the respect of their peers.
+Maybe that’s a cliché to some, but the hidden advantages of strong character for leaders is the ability to be trusted through thick and thin.
+Employees respond better to praise, pressure, and criticism from their superiors when they have the utmost respect for them to begin with.
 More importantly, employees are more engaged and respond to requests more quickly when they trust they're being led in the right direction.

 Committed, Swift Decision Making